visionplusplu/LuminanceAndBrightness/README.md

 - After fitting: Once fitting is completed, the fitted weights are saved, and subsequent runs (e.g., when regenerating figures) will no longer repeat this step.

 ## 4. Instruction of Use

-To run individual experiment scripts or customize analyses, you could go to subfolder directory running the scripts for each individual experiment (details in Sectrion 3)

-Runing main.m will reproduce all results and figures as reported in the paper.
-The scripts are modular, you can adapt or extend the analyses as needed.

 - To run individual experiment scripts or customize the analyses:
   - Navigate to the corresponding subfolder directory
   - Execute the scripts for each experiment (see Section 3 for details).